caffeine-suite/caffeine-eight/README.md

 ## BabelBridgeJs [![Build Status](https://travis-ci.org/shanebdavis/babel-bridge-js.svg?branch=master)](https://travis-ci.org/shanebdavis/babel-bridge-js)

 BabelBridge empowers you to write parsers quickly, elegantly and with very little code.
 BabelBridge is based on [Parsing Expression Grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) (PEG), but unlike other libraries, BabelBridge is not a parser-generator.
 There is no build step.
-All you need to do is extend a class, add some rules and you are ready to parse.
-The result is you can create and, more importantly, extend your parsers at runtime.
+Just extend a class, add some rules and you are ready to parse.
+With BabelBridge you can create and, more importantly, extend your parsers at runtime.

 * Inspired by my earlier [Babel Bridge Ruby Gem](http://babel-bridge.rubyforge.org/index.html), the JavaScript version is turning out to be even more awesome!